Obi Non | Vegan Uzbek Flatbread

 Obi Non in a tray

-This Uzbek flatbread is traditionally baked in Tandoor and as an alternate can be baked in the oven.
-It was exciting to see a bread with no added oil or butter or milk.
-The bread is also called the water bread as it just has the yeast, flour and water in it.
+This Uzbek flatbread is traditionally baked in a Tandoor and, as an alternative, can be baked in the oven.
+It was exciting to see a bread with no added oil or butter, or milk.
+The bread is also called the water bread as it just has the yeast, flour, and water in it.

-I used fork to make some pattern, but it is not as obvious as the traditional one.
-The bread is baked in the tandoor and some water is sprinkled to the underside of the bread to help it stick to the tandoor.
+I used a fork to make some patterns, but it is not as obvious as the traditional one.
+The bread is baked in the tandoor, and some water is sprinkled on the underside of the bread to help it stick to the tandoor.

-This water also creates a steamy environment in the tandoor, that helps in the breads texture.
-Obi Non has a very crusty outer layer and the inside is soft and has a distinct crumb.
+This water also creates a steamy environment in the tandoor, which helps in the bread's texture.
+Obi Non has a very crusty outer layer, and the inside is soft and has a distinct crumb.

 Obi Non in a tray with Soup

-This bread was no exception and I actually loved the earthy whole wheat flavor in it.
-I made the bread without any fat as I wanted to get as close as the traditional one.
+This bread was no exception, and I actually loved the earthy whole wheat flavor in it.
+I made the bread without any fat as I wanted to get as close to the traditional one.

-A little oil will do no harm if you prefer as it would make the kneading much easier.
-I did use some oil to grease the bowl, that I proofed the dough in.
+A little oil will not harm you if you prefer, as it would make the kneading much easier.
+I did use some oil to grease the bowl, and I proofed the dough in.

 Uzbek flatbread in a plate